-Retreat fee DOES NOT INCLUDE: any flights, food, personal toiletries, insurance of any kind, local transport.
+Retreat fee DOES NOT INCLUDE: food, personal toiletries, insurance of any kind, or local transport.

-Retreat fee DOES NOT INCLUDE: any flights, personal food, personal toiletries, insurance of any kind, local transport.
+Fee DOES NOT INCLUDE: food, personal toiletries, insurance of any kind; local transport

 Please do not make travel plans until you have been accepted into the program.

-- Arrive no sooner than January 2, when accommodations will be available, but no later than January 4, to give yourself time to adjust to the time difference and a new place.
+Session 1 begins on December 29, 2019 and ends January 24, 2020 after the morning meditation.
+Applicants are required to commit to the entire 4-week session.
+Arrive no sooner than December 26, when accommodations will be available, but no later than December 27, to give yourself time to adjust to the time difference and a new place.

-- You will want to fly into Chennai International Airport.
-We will ask for your flight information and arrange for you to be picked up and driven to the retreat center, which is about four hours southwest of the airport.
+Airport Arrival.
+You will want to fly into Chennai International Airport.
+We will ask for your flight information and arrange for you to be picked up and driven to the New Dharma retreat center, which is about four hours southwest of the airport.